Two portraits – one unfinished in underpainting stage

 Grisaille Underpainting

 Traditionally a “grisaille” underpainting was monochrome, but I tend to add a little colour during this earlier stage.
 I am careful to keep the tonal value in shadow areas fairly light, as glazes will deepen the final tone.
-The most difficult thing is anticipating how the glazes will look, especially as I might end up with six or more separate layers of glaze, to achieve the desired effect.

 How Glazes Transformed my Art

 When I studied at art school, there was no instruction in painting techniques.
 We were left to experiment and find our own means of expression.
 I embraced speed of execution and painted in an “alla prima” technique – wet paint onto wet paint.
 It was fine for landscapes (yes, I used to paint landscapes) but I became frustrated that I could not achieve the effects I wanted when painting portraits and figures.
-It wasn’t until I resumed painting years later, that I took the time to study traditional painting techniques.
-It was a revelation.
-Now I had the tools to create the paintings that I wanted, and it has allowed me to explore portraiture and nudes, which have always been my first love.

 When applying glazes, you can use a cloth to remove the glaze from small areas